Pact with the Devil (2004 film): Plot

-In the midst of his fame and fortune, Dorian meets a married European couple, Mariella and Rolf Steiner (Sanchez and Waltz) and travels to Europe with them, taking his portrait with him.
+In the midst of his fame and fortune, Dorian meets a married European couple, Mariella and Rolf Steiner and travels to Europe with them, taking his portrait with him.
 While staying in the Stiener's Bavarian mansion, Dorian and Mariella begin a passionate affair.
 Rolf later reveals that he knows about it and has allowed it to go on, secretly recording the two having sex.
 However, having grown tired of Dorian mooching off them and jealous that his wife seems to now be developing true feelings for him, Rolf demands she make him leave.
 Upon finding out what Rolf has done, Dorian attempts to leave with Mariella, who has grown tired of Rolf's controlling ways.
 Rolf confronts them with a gun and in the ensuing struggle, Dorian accidentally shoots Rolf, after which Dorian briefly sees Henry outside a window before he vanishes.
 Realizing what has happened, Dorian checks the painting to find it bleeding with Rolf's blood all over it.
 Mariella walks in distraught and upon seeing the ghastly picture, learns from Dorian that the now hideous figure in it is him.
 Driven mad by this and the situation, Mariella runs away but falls down the stairs after Dorian tries to stop her, killing her.
 An angry Dorian tries to destroy the portrait, but can't bring himself to do it as the picture seems to be alive.